This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In another bowl, beat the egg.
-Add milk, vanilla, and melted butter, and whisk until combined.
+- In another bowl, beat the egg, then whisk in the milk, vanilla, and 1 tablespoon of melted butter until smooth.

-- Pour the wet mixture into the dry ingredients.
-Stir gently until no dry flour remains.
-A few small lumps are fine.
-Pro Tip: If the batter seems thicker than you like, stir in an extra tablespoon of milk.
+- Pour the wet ingredients into the dry ingredients and stir just until the flour disappears.
+A few lumps are fine.
+If the batter is thicker than you like, stir in another tablespoon of milk.

-- Heat a little butter in a 10-inch skillet over medium heat.
-Pour about 3/4 cup of batter into the skillet.
-Cook until bubbles form across the surface and the edges begin to look set, about 2-3 minutes.
-Turn the pancake with a spatula and cook for another minute until the other side is golden.
-Remove to a plate.
+- Melt a little butter in a 10-inch skillet over medium heat.
+Pour in about ¾ cup of batter and cook until bubbles form across the top and the edges look set, about 2 to 3 minutes.

-- Cook the remaining batter the same way.
+- Add a little more butter to the skillet and cook the remaining batter the same way.

 Notes